Sonoma by the Hour:

 Sonoma locals, Tanner Walle and Lauren Feldman are co-owners of Valley Bar + Bottle — a newly-minted and already-beloved neighborhood restaurant, wine bar and wine shop located in a historic adobe on the Sonoma Square.
 In partnership with two other young luminaries of the Sonoma wine industry (also Scribe veterans) — Emma Lipp and Stephanie Reagor — Tanner and Lauren opened Valley in Spring 2020 as a community establishment that simultaneously reveres and revitalizes Sonoma cuisine and hospitality.
 Located in the storied site of the former Harvest Moon Café, Valley practices a sustainable approach to every facet of the business with the end-goal of supporting and promoting their community.

-Currently open for dinner on their expansive private patio, Valley Bar + Bottle offers a regularly rotating menu of farm-fresh dishes like their cucumber + melon with pickled onion or their trout with tomatoes and aioli.
+Open for lunch, brunch, & dinner on their expansive private patio, Valley Bar + Bottle offers a regularly rotating menu of farm-fresh dishes like their cucumber + melon with pickled onion or their trout with tomatoes and aioli.
 Their wine list, curated by Tanner, is equally as refreshing as their culinary offering, with an imaginative array of food-friendly wines from domestic and international producers with an emphasis on organic & biodynamic agriculture practices.

 Last but not least, these enterprising owners opened their restaurant in the midst of the pandemic, so hats off to them for their creativity, positivity and perseverance.